Social media | Hub pages

 From which platforms to be on, to what kind of posts to be putting out, and how often, there’s a lot that goes into a social media strategy.

 In this guide, you’ll discover a closer look at why social media marketing is important, how to do it, information about which platforms you should be using, and how to produce an effective B2B strategy.
-You’ll also find a number of articles discussing the key points in more detail.

-Why B2B social media marketing is important
+Why is B2B social media marketing important?

 Social media allows brands to connect and engage with their customers and potential customers.
 Even though as B2B you’re selling to other businesses, social media marketing is about those human relationships, and the different social platforms do this very effectively.